 When you are diagnosed with Meniere's, what that means in reality is you have a set of symptoms, three of which are usually considered by mainstream medicine to include the classic triad of fluctuating hearing loss, dizziness and tinnitus.

-After what are usually a rather shallow reaching set of tests to rule out more sinister things such as a tumor and confirm things like hearing loss it is then declared to be "Meniere's", which is basically saying you have a set of symptoms and we don't know why.
+After a set of tests to rule out more sinister things such as a tumor and confirm things like hearing loss it is then declared to be "Meniere's", which is basically saying you have a set of symptoms and we don't know why.

-That is effectively consigning you to the 'can't be solved' file.
-"Take your drugs and learn to live with it" should simply be unacceptable to you.
+That is effectively consigning you to a can't be solved file.
+Is "Take your drugs and learn to live with it" unacceptable to you?

-Are you gong to passively accept the dogma that you can only treat your symptoms with drugs and accept you have to live with it?
+Are you going to passively accept the dogma that you can only treat your symptoms with drugs and accept you have to live with it?

 And make no mistake you can overcome Meniere's.